doc4d/docs/docs/Project/components.md

 "myGitHubComponent2" can be used by several projects.

 #### Tags and versions

-When a release is created in GitHub, it is associated to a **tag** and a **version**.
+When a release is created in GitHub or GitLab, it is associated to a **tag** and a **version**.
 The Dependency manager uses these information to handle automatic availability of components.

 :::note